yegor256/streamliner/README.md

 # Reduced Version of Streamliner

-This is a reduced version of Streamliner, stream fusion/unrolling software that optimizes Java Stream pipelines into procedural loops.
+This is a reduced version of [Streamliner], stream fusion/unrolling software that optimizes Java Stream pipelines into procedural loops.

 To run it, simply do: